Generalization in diffusion models arises from geometry-adaptive harmonic representations

-If the generalization of DNNs is enabled by inductive biases favoring GAHBs, then we expect these bases to emerge even in cases where they are suboptimal.
-In this section, we consider synthetic image classes that test this prediction.

-\textbf{Low-dimensional manifolds.} We consider a dataset of disk images with varying positions, sizes, and foreground/background intensities.
+\paragraph{Low-dimensional manifolds.} If DNNs are inductively biased towards GAHBs, then we expect these bases to emerge even in cases where they are suboptimal.
+To test this prediction, we consider a dataset of disk images with varying positions, sizes, and foreground/background intensities.
 This defines a five-dimensional \emph{curved} manifold, with a tangent space evaluated at a disk image $x$ that is spanned by deformations of $x$ along these five dimensions.
 When the noise level $\sigma$ is much smaller than the radius of curvature of the manifold, the posterior distribution $p(x|y)$ is supported on an approximately flat region of the manifold, and the optimal denoiser is approximately a projection onto the tangent space.
 Thus, the optimal Jacobian should have only five non-negligible eigenvalues, whose corresponding eigenvectors span the tangent space.
-The remaining eigenvectors should have shrinkage factors of $\lambda = 0$ but are otherwise unconstrained.
-The optimal MSE is then asymptotically equal to $5\sigma^2$, leading to a unit PSNR slope.
+The remaining eigenvectors should have shrinkage factors of $\lambda = 0$, but are otherwise unconstrained.
+The optimal MSE is asymptotically equal to $5\sigma^2$, corresponding to a PSNR slope of one.